airyhq/airy/docs/docs/sources/chat-plugin.md

 ## Installation

-To install the chat plugin UI on your website add the following script tag to your `<head>` section:
+To install the chat plugin UI on your website add the following script tag to the `<head>` section:

 ```html
 <script>(function (w, d, s, n) {